 The engine control module (ECM) is known by many other names, including the engine control unit (ECU).
 Whatever it is called, it has the same function.
 This vital component sends messages to the motor to ensure proper operation.

-Symptoms of a bad Engine Control Module
+Symptoms Of A Bad Engine Control Module (ECM)

 1. Check Engine Light